oh-my-fish/plugin-thefuck/README.md

 # thefuck

-This plug-in create the necessary function to be used with [The Fuck][thefuck].
+This plug-in creates the necessary function to be used with [The Fuck][thefuck].

 ## Install